SriD647/Agenda-Planner-WEB-API/README.md

 # **Welcome to Agenda Planner**

 Agenda planner is simple web API that allows a user to plan their day by creating, updating, viewing, and deleting tasks (agenda items) on a date + time of their choice.
 In addition, the user is able to sign up, login, logout, update  their profile, and delete their profile.
-Hence, this API has full CRUD functionality on both data entities (agenda items and user profile).
+Hence, this API has full CRUD functionality on both data entities (agenda items and user).

 ---